technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image50.png)

-3. Ensure that the agent is added to the workstream as in the screenshot below.
+3. The agent is now added to the workstream.

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image79.png)